 There have been reports of poor audio quality in video.
 This was something that was abundantly clear in YouTuber SuperSaf's video comparison with the iPhone XS Max, where the Pixel 3 seems tinny and harsh by comparison.

 What's happening about it?
-Google said it's deliberate and designed to remove background noise like wind, so it might never get a fix (you can also hear those effects in the video) according in Android Police.
+Google said it's deliberate and designed to remove background noise like wind, so it might never get a fix (you can also hear those effects in the video) according in Android Police, however Google is reportedly rolling out a patch to improve the situation according to 91mobiles.

 Random notches appearing